Antofalla: Composition

+Mining at Antofalla goes back to 1700 at least, and infrastructure includes mills.
 Significant ore deposits may exist at the volcano, but their deep burial in the poorly eroded volcanic complex hampers their exploitation.

 Climate, vegetation and fauna

 Antofalla lies in a region of arid climate, with about 150 mm/year precipitation, much of it in the form of snow at high elevations.
 Temperatures change drastically from day to night and vice versa, ranging from -20 to 40 C in the wider region; the climate has been characterized as continental.
 The region lies between two major climatic regimes, a northerly regime dominated by easterly moisture flows which occur during summer, and a southerly regime where westerlies transport moisture from the west mainly in winter.

 Vegetation is scarce in the region.
 Where water is available, marsh vegetation and the so-called pajonales and tolares form; Deyeuxia, Festuca and Stipa grasses make up the former and Adesmia, Acantholippia, Baccharis, Fabiana, Senecio and Parastrephia thorn-bearing bushes the latter.

 Animals in the region include llamas, various rodents and vicuñas, as well as carnivores such as Darwin's rhea, pumas and South American foxes.
 Human hunters were also active in the region and have left a number of archeological traces, including projectiles and trenches where hunters hid from prey.
 The extreme climate and scarcity of water restrict human habitation to small areas, however.